 Society’s reliance on digital data over the last ten years has led to a massive change in the way that documents are created, distributed and stored.
 Where documents were once stored in neat filing systems, up to 90 per cent of business documentation is now in electronic form.
 This has meant that law firms and large corporations have had to get to grips with a totally new way of conducting the disclosure process.

 Properly executed and appropriately regulated data disclosure is essential to the success of legal and regulatory cases.
 Prior to the new PD31B, it was clear that something had to change – too much time had been spent trying to access relevant information and the costs associated with eDisclosure had become untenable in many cases.

-While eDisclosure is now appreciated as standard business procedure, many firms still need guidance on handling the process, which makes the timing of PD31B well-placed.
-Much of the guidance on how to approach edisclosure is based on current best practice and lessons learned from older cases.
+While eDisclosure is now appreciated as a standard business procedure, many firms still need guidance on handling the process, which makes the timing of PD31B well-placed.
+Much of the guidance on how to approach eDisclosure is based on current best practice and lessons learned from older cases.